A comparison between geostatistical and machine learning models for spatio-temporal prediction of PM2.5 data: Data Analysis

-To generate an hourly map of PM$_{2.5}$ concentrations across California, we constructed a $50\times 50$ grid over 24-hour period.
-Predictions were made using the top-performing model from each group: Universal Kriging (UK) from group 1, SVR from group 2, SVR with NNO from group 3, and SVR with NNO and Kriging from group 4.
+To generate an hourly map of PM$_{2.5}$ concentrations in California, we constructed a $50\times 50$ grid over a 24-hour period.
+Predictions were made using the highest performing model from each group: UK from group 1, SVR from group 2, SVR with NNO from group 3, and SVR with NNO and Kriging from group 4.
 Figure \ref{fig:final} displays spatial predictions for PM$_{2.5}$ concentrations on June 15, 2019 at 2:00 pm.
-Particularly, panel (d) in \ref{fig:final}, associated with the best performing method, reveals that southern California, especially along the coasts, experiences high PM$_{2.5}$ levels. \cite{stowell2020estimating} attribute these elevated PM$_{2.5}$ concentrations in southern California to Santa Ana winds, which can alter temperature, humidity, and wind speed, thereby escalating PM${2.5}$ levels.
+In particular, panel (d) in Figure \ref{fig:final}, associated with the best performing method, shows a pronounced hotspot in Southern California.
+The bright yellow patch near ($ 34^{\circ}\mathrm{N},117^{\circ}\mathrm{W}$) corresponds to the Riverside–San Bernardino (Inland Empire) region at the eastern edge of the Los Angeles Basin.
+Elevated PM$_{2.5}$ in this corridor is consistent with prior literature attributing high levels to basin-confining topography, goods-movement and on-road emissions, episodic inversions/stagnation, and seasonal meteorology (including Santa Ana wind regimes) that modulate temperature, humidity, and wind speed \citep{stowell2020estimating}.